klingtnet/klingt.net/content/links.md

 - [Software optimization resources](http://agner.org/optimize/) 5 different manuals about low-level software optimization, from C++ over assembler to machine instructions.
 - [C++ Frequently Questioned Answers](http://yosefk.com/c++fqa/) :)
 - [The Java Memory Model](http://shipilev.net/blog/2016/close-encounters-of-jmm-kind/) I'm a little bit astound over the amount of things to know about the JMM.
 My expectation was that this would fit on a beer mat.
+- [Programming is like sex](https://push.cx/2006/programming-is-like-sex) Not really, but anyhow it's fun to read.

 ## PDFs